jundalisay/superb/content/en/research/mohammad/quran/sura-004b.md

 ---
-title: "Women (an-Nisa’)"
+title: "Rules on Marriage"
-heading: "Chapter 4a of the Quran Simplified"
+heading: "Chapter 4b of the Quran Simplified"
-date: 2021-11-20
+date: 2022-01-24
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-004a
-linkbtext: "Index"
+linkbtext: "Sura 4a"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-004c
-linkftext: "Index"
+linkftext: "Sura 4c"
 ---

-{{< s v="15" >}} Those of your women who commit lewdness, you must have four witnesses against them, from among you.
+{{< s v="15" >}} Those of your women who commit lewdness, you must have 4 witnesses against them, from among you.

 If they testify, confine them to the homes until death claims them, or Allah makes a way for them.